harrisonrw/web/content/blog/voice-cloning-tortoise-tts-apple-silicon.md

 ## Install Tortoise-TTS

-Create a new conda environment, named **tortoise** and then activate it.
+Create a new conda environment, named **tortoise**.
+Then activate the environment.
 The default Python on my system is version 3.12, which is incompatible with certain packages used by Tortoise-TTS.
 According to the docs, we need to use Python 3.10.
-We also need to install the **numba**, **inflect** and **psutil** packages in the environment.
+We also need to install the **numba**, **inflect**, and **psutil** packages in the environment.
 ```
 conda create --name tortoise python=3.10 numba inflect psutil
 conda activate tortoise